Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 2. join the voice channel when the workshop starts
 3. stay in the channel while attending

-### Coordinators
+### the core/head

-Coordinators are the people running the session.
+the core/head are the people running the session.
 They need to:

 1. start or schedule tracking
 2. stop tracking when the workshop ends if needed